AndreiDrang/python-rucaptcha/docs/modules/main/info.md

 The library is intended for software developers and is used to work with the [RuCaptcha](https://rucaptcha.com/?from=4170435) and [2Captcha](https://2captcha.com/?from=4170435) service API.

+Support of the service [Death By Captcha](https://deathbycaptcha.com?refid=1237267242) is integrated into this library, more information in the library documentation or in the [service docs](https://deathbycaptcha.com/api/2captcha?refid=1237267242).

 ***

 Application in [RuCaptcha software](https://rucaptcha.com/software/python-rucaptcha) and [2Captcha software](https://2captcha.com/software/python-rucaptcha).